NEXUS-crypto-cloud/NEXUS-website-menu/README.md

 - You use everything at your own risk
 - Redistribution is not allowed without permission

-NΞXUS is not responsible for any damage caused by misuse.
+Nyxion is not responsible for any damage caused by misuse.